More information

 Description

-The project will achieve better access to flexible work and include more people into the labour market through social dialogue and tripartite cooperation
+The project contributed to achieve better access to flexible work and include more people into the labour market through social dialogue and tripartite cooperation

 - Improving tripartite dialogue to achieve legislative changes for new flexible forms of work.